SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 ### Sample log messages

-Workday App logs are all in JSON format.
-The Workday App uses two types of logs and this section provides examples of the log types.
+Workday app logs are all in JSON format.
+The Workday app uses two types of logs and this section provides examples of the log types.

 ```txt title="SignOn Logs"
 {